 6) More Than Just Multiple Choice

-Luckily, Edulastic provides numerous types of easy-to-grade questions for your assessments, eliminating the drawbacks of multiple choice questions.
+Luckily, Edulastic provides numerous types of easy-to-grade questions for your assessments, providing additional options than just the standard multiple-choice questions.
 Below are a few technology-enhanced items especially favored by social studies teachers:

 Drag and Drop: Students click and drag their answer choice and drop it into the corresponding space.
 This question type is especially handy if you want to assess your students’ understanding of geography.
 Middle school social studies teacher Emily Young stated that this was one of her favorite questions to use in her assessments.

 Resequencing: Students organize the provided answers in the correct order, depending on what you ask of them.
 For instance, you can use this question type to assess students’ understanding of difficult concepts.
 You can test a student’s knowledge of chronological events in history or of the order of different social class structures.
 High school social studies teacher Nick Bernardini even says that resequencing is one of his favorite question types.

 Access over 30k pre-made history items in Edulastic’s extensive public and Edulastic certified item bank.
 No matter what, writing new questions will always take time.
 By having access to such an extensive question bank, social studies teachers benefit from another great time saver.

 Once you find questions that match your curriculum, add them to the assessment and assign them to your class.
 Want to tweak a question to better fit your needs?
 No problem!
 All you need to do is duplicate the question and add your edits.